the Chromium logo

 ' >> /etc/chrome_dev.conf"

-and restart the UI:
+And restart the UI:

 ssh -i ~/.ssh/testing_rsa -p 2222 -o StrictHostKeyChecking=no \